kendru/learn-cljs/content/section-4/lesson-26-capstone-4-group-chat.md

     :header accessor render))
 ```

-_components/header.cljs_
+_learn\_cljs/state/components/header.cljs_

 1. Helper function for displaying a formatted version of a user's name
 2. Accessor function that takes the app state and computes our component state
-3. Use the functions that we wrote in `chat.state` to access the relevant data
+3. Use the functions that we wrote in `learn-cljs.chat.state` to access the relevant data
 4. Provide a fallback if the user is not in a chat room or a conversation
 5. Render function that updates the `header` element based on app state
 6. Create the header component and return its DOME element